uw-fhir/CDS-Hooks-Tutorial/tutorial.md

 In this specific scenario, patient **Lisa P. Coleman** is visiting her physician.
 The physician diagnoses her with **Hypertensive disorder**, and is prescribing **Lopressor** to treat her high blood pressure.

-## Exercise 1 - Acting out the scenario in CDS Sandbox
+## Exercise 1 - Acting out the scenario in the CDS Sandbox
 1. Go to https://sandbox.cds-hooks.org
 2. Click on `Change Patient` on the top menu
 3. Select `Lisa P. Coleman`
 4. Click the `Save` button
 5. Click on `Rx View` on the top menu
 6. Select `Hypertensive disorder` from `Treating:` dropdown
 7. Type in `Lopressor` into `Medication` box, and select `Lopressor` => `Metoprolol Tartrate 50 MG Oral Tablet [Lopressor]`.
 You should see a **CMS Price Check** card returned by one of the demo CDS services.
+8. This service suggests generic drugs to replace Brand-name options by returning a **suggestion card**.
+Check out the **Response** section to see how this card is formatted.
+Test out what clicking the `change to generic` button does.
-Since we'll be making and testing our own service, we'll want to turn this one off for now to simplify everything.
-8. Go to `CDS Services` > `Configure CDS Services` in the top menu, find the entry for `cms-price-check`, and click the yellow `Enabled?` button to disable the service.
+8. Since we'll be making and testing our own service, we'll want to turn this one off for now to simplify everything.
+Go to `CDS Services` > `Configure CDS Services` in the top menu, find the entry for `cms-price-check`, and click the yellow `Enabled?` button to disable the service.
 9. Make sure the card doesn't show up anymore!

 ## Setting up a custom CDS Service